International Exhibition of Modern Decorative and Industrial Arts: Foreign pavilions

 Some twenty countries participated in the exhibit.
 Germany was not invited because of its role in World War I, but Austria and Hungary were invited, as was the new Soviet Union, though it was not yet officially recognized by France.
 Many countries had exhibits of furniture and decoration within the Grand Palais, and also built pavilions to illustrate new ideas in architecture.
 Britain, Italy, Spain, Belgium and the Netherlands all had substantial pavilions, as did the Scandinavian countries, Poland, and Czechoslovakia.
 Japan had an important pavilion, while China had only a modest representation.
 The United States, not entirely understanding the purpose of the exhibit, chose not to participate.

 Austria was a major participant, thanks to the work of Josef Hoffmann, who designed the Austrian pavilion next to the Seine.
 The complex included a terrace by the Seine, a tower, a cubic glass and iron exhibit hall by Peter Behrens, and a brightly decorated cafe.
 The pavilion contained works of sculpture by the modernists Anton Hanak and Eugen Steinhof.

 Belgium was also a major participant; the country had a large exposition of furniture and design on the main floor of the Grand Palais, and a separate pavilion, designed by Victor Horta, the pioneer of Art Nouveau architecture.
 Belgium had been left in ruins by the War, and the Belgian exhibit had a low budget; the pavilion was made of wood, plaster and other low-cost materials.
-Horta's pavilion had a rectangual tower, with crowned with six statues by Wolfers, representing decorative arts through the ages.
+Horta's pavilion had a rectangular tower, crowned with six statues by Wolfers, representing decorative arts through the ages.
 The interior displayed tapestries, glass and decoration in the new style.
 Belgian artists taking part included the architects Paul Hamesse, Henry van de Velde, Flor Van Reeth and Victor Bourgeois, the decorator Leon Sneyers and textile artist Elisabeth de Saedeleer.

 The pavilion of Denmark, by Kay Fisker, was a striking block of red and white bricks, making a Danish cross.
 Inside were murals by Mogens Lorentzen inspired by ancient maps of Denmark, with colorful and fantastic images.
 A separate building, symmetrical with the first, was filled with light and displayed the works of the Danish manufactory of porcelain and faience.

 The pavilion of Sweden was designed by Carl Bergsten, while the Swedish display in the Grand Palais featured a model of the new art deco city hall of Stockholm, by Ragnar Ostberg.
 The small pavilion was a deco version of classicism, pure and simple; it was reflected in a pool, and discreetly ornamented with deco statues.

 The pavilion of the Netherlands, designed by J.F.
 Staal, was designed to capture in a modern style the mystery and luxury of the East Indies, where the country had colonies.
 An enormous roof like that of a pagoda covered the structure; the facade was decorated with colorful murals, and the structure was reflected in brick-lined pools.